caneto/multi-language-app/README.md

 ## Getting Started

-Explore how the app effortlessly switches between languages, providing users with a localized interface.
-From English to Spanish, French to Mandarin, witness the fluidity of language transitions and the elegance of Flutter's internationalization features.
-Discover the simplicity of managing and integrating multiple languages within your Flutter projects.
+Explore how the application switches effortlessly between languages, offering users a localized interface.
+From English to Portuguese, from Portuguese to French, witness the fluidity of language transitions and the elegance of Flutter's internationalization features.
+Discover the simplicity of managing and integrating multiple languages into your Flutter projects.
 Here's your guide:

 1. **Clone the Repository**: Begin by cloning this repository to your local machine using the following command: